craigbuckler/oldpines/src/pages/#index.md

 ## 5-star customer reviews

-Thank you to all our customers for their complimentary reviews of Old Pines Hotel & Restaurant&hellip;
+Thank you to all our customers for their complimentary reviews of Old Pines Hotel & Restaurant in Scotland&hellip;

 > The best hotel along the Great Glen Way.
 The food is unrivaled.
 I cannot recommend it highly enough.